 The complexity of a business plan can not be defined in general terms.
 Depending on the level of complexity of the project, it can vary from 5 to 40 pages.
 On average, investors take about 10 minutes, if there is further interest, a personal meeting is arranged.

 A good business plan should not only be easy to understand and clearly structured, it should above all convince.
 Depending on the area of application, the contents of a business plan always have different focuses.
 For example, a business plan for product launch has its focus on topics such as market, competition, marketing and sales.
 In the following section, a typical outline of a business plan is explained.

 The beginning of any business plan is a summary of the primary points of the venture.
-All major factors addressed in the business plan should be explained in a compact manner
+This can be written within a single document outlining all requirements that need to be fulfilled before the business expenditure commences.
+All major factors addressed in the business plan should be explained in a compact manner.

 Here the product idea or the project is presented first.
 The focus here is on the customer benefits and the possible comparison to competitors.
 If you want to describe your product, you should especially know your target group.